gdmarmerola/gdmarmerola.github.io/_posts/2018-09-11-probability-calibration.md

 ![]({{ "assets/img/probability_calibration/probcal-img-3.png" | absolute_url }})

-We can see the the range of the output probabilities is wider after logistic regression.
+We can see the the range of the output probabilities is wider after the logistic regression.
 Also, the mapping resembles the calibration plot of LGBM, so LR may be actually correcting it.

 However, we're just analyzing training data.
 Let us build a robust pipeline so we can see the calibration plots in validation before taking any conclusions.
 The following class does just that: